 Considerations Of Auxiliary Port Driven Air Compressor Systems

 Many industrial engines come equipped with an auxiliary port (pump drive) to power accessory equipment.
-You will often find a hydraulic pump or a standard piston-type air compressor mounted to this port, but that isn't the only option.
-We've had many inquiries asking if there is a better compressor option to meet heavy duty cycle and air flow requirements for specific jobs, including spray foam, pump priming, air gouging, and dust collection.
-Rotary screw air compressors can meet that need.
+Typically, hydraulic pumps or standard piston-type air compressors are mounted to this port, but they aren't the only options.
+For jobs with high-duty cycles and significant airflow needs—such as spray foam, pump priming, air gouging, and dust collection—rotary screw air compressors often outperform conventional solutions.

 Rotary screw compressors deliver air (CFM) in ratio to the speed of the rotors.
 The more rotor rpm, the more air delivered.
 Compressor gearing can help deliver more air at lower engine speeds.
 When coupling a compressor to the auxiliary engine port, the port gearing also affects the speed at which the engine is required to run.
 Some ports have 1:1 gearing, while others are designed as a speed increaser.
 Knowing the air requirements of the job and the engine speed, port gear ratio, compressor gearing, and compressor displacement will determine which compressor is required.